Your Claude Code session doesn't crash when the context window fills up. It does something worse: it starts forgetting.

 1. Continue SME scan batch from target #8

 The format is constrained deliberately.
-Claude writes this under context pressure — the whole point is that context is running low.
+Claude writes this under context pressure, and context is running low by design.
 A freeform summary would be unreliable.
 The structured sections (Completed / Remaining / Next Steps) constrain the output enough to be consistently useful.

 What nobody else has built